collapsed-stacks/startups/questions/12327/what-are-the-best-channels-to-find-new-clients-for-my-walking-tour-company.md

 - tagged: `social-networking`, `networking`, `ceo`
 - score: 2

-<p>i am looking to find more clients for my walking tour,travel &amp; tourism company based in NYC.
+i am looking to find more clients for my walking tour,travel & tourism company based in NYC.
-Social medias and my website are a good way to get some, word of mouth is another one but i am looking to get more.</p>
+Social medias and my website are a good way to get some, word of mouth is another one but i am looking to get more.

-<p>What are the best channels or companies/structures i could contact to get more clients or collaborations?</p>
+What are the best channels or companies/structures i could contact to get more clients or collaborations?

-<p>Thank you very much!</p>
+Thank you very much!

 ## Answer 12329